Skip to content

 Property Managers: How to Tackle Evictions and Avoid a Lawsuit

-Moratoriums were in place for some time.
-Even though they have now been lifted, real estate licensees should still act with caution.
-Landlords who have faced a challenging couple of years may want to act quickly and evict tenants now that the moratoriums have been lifted.
-But there are very strict laws for evictions that must be followed to ensure that evictions are lawful.
+Real estate licensees should act with caution when pursuing an eviction.
+There are very strict laws for evictions that must be followed to ensure that evictions are lawful.
 Landlords need to understand also that evictions can take a long time to work their way through the court system — it’s not a quick and easy process.

 What is a Lawful Eviction?